Common Nighthawk

 2 eggs

-Common nighthawks are monogamous.
-Breeding season lasts from mid-March to the beginning of October.
-The female usually lays 2 eggs with the interval of 1-2 days, incubating the eggs for 18-20 days.
-The chicks are semiprecocial, starting to respond to their mother's call within the first day of their lives.
-In evenings, the female leaves the nesting site to forage.
+Common nighthawks are monogamous and form pairs.
+The breeding season lasts from mid-March to the beginning of October.
+The female usually lays 2 eggs at the interval of 1-2 days, incubating the eggs for 18-20 days.
+The chicks are semi-precocial, starting to respond to their mother's call within the first day of their lives.
+In the evenings, the female leaves the nesting site to forage.
 The hatchlings feed upon regurgitated insects.
-At the age of 16 days they are able to hop while the first flight is at 18 days old.
-At 25-25 days old, the young can fly well, and by the age of 30 days they leave the nest.
+At the age of 16 days, they are able to hop while the first flight is at 18 days old.
+At 25-25 days old, the young can fly well, and by the age of 30 days, they leave the nest.
 The young are fully developed at 45-50 days old, joining flocks of migrating nighthawks.

 Population